jiang-zhu/paleocamp2025/_sources/intro.md

 ---
 ## Quick Demos
-- Very simple introdution to Unix
+- A simple introduction to Unix
-- Introduction to Python and Jupyter
+- A simple introduction to Python and Jupyter
-- Introduction to the NSF NCAR resources and access
+- An introduction to the NSF NCAR resources and access

 ---
 ## Morning modules